kaneeastertennis/hugo-repo/content/fragments/about.md

 received a tennis scholarship to the University of Louisville where I received a Bachelors in Chemical Engineering.
 After travelling for a year, I made my final stop in Whitby, Ontario in 2001 where I still call home today.
+I am now the current Head Pro of the [Oshawa Tennis Club](http://www.oshawatennisclub.com/) and a certified Club Pro 1 with Tennis Canada.

 Personally I am now a husband and father of 3 children, 6, 5 and 3, who are all starting to participate in the sport I love, which has been my life from the age